APPLY HERE: https://forms.gle/6kpMv5LCtDU1jwrA6

 This CSI mission begins in January 2020, and will end in August 2020.
 NASA will provide more detailed information on the robot models in mid January 2020, and the qualification round opens in March 2020.
 If you want to be a part of this mission, please be aware that we require you to commit to us for the full length of the mission, i.e. from January 2020 - August 2020.

 This CSI mission is application only.
 The team will consist of selected PhD, master and advanced undergraduate students.
-We are currently working on organizing this mission as a research course so that team members can sign up for course credit.
+You can get academic credit for Spring 2020 if you participate in this project.
 If you are interested in this mission, please apply here: https://forms.gle/6kpMv5LCtDU1jwrA6

 If you would like to know more about this challenge, check out the challenge website: http://www.spaceroboticschallenge.com.